top of page

 William Yancy Image

-Quarter Size Tin Type of Confederate Artillery Officer (1st Lt.)
-Standing in a Tent Holding an Officer's Sword w Sword Knot in Hard Rubber Case Price $950
+Quarter Size Tin Type of Federal Artillery Officer (1st Lt.)
+Standing in a Tent Holding an Officer's Sword w Sword Knot in Hard Rubber Case Price $950 NOW $750

 This image is a Quarter Size Tin Type showing a soldier standing in a tent holding a single branch guard artillery sword with hanging sword knot and wearing a 10 button jacket and a kepi having a crossed canons insignia w a letter or number above the insignia.
 The soldier is wearing a rectangular brass panel plate on red colored leather belt as well as a red color cross breast strap perhaps holding a box on his back.